entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Present in *Sinolepis* and *Grenfellaspis*.
 > - The coding of *Huizelepis* is 0.

+> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is 0.
+> - The coding of taxon 2 from Songming is 0.

 99. Dorsal and ventral articular depressions for the dermal processes of pectoral appendage: absent (0), present (1).
 > - Newly added by Yan, to distinguish sinolepids plus euantiarchs from the other antiarchs.
 > - This character is relative to Character 88.
 > - The coding of *Huizelepis* is 1.

+> - The coding of *Songmingolepis conspicilatus* is 1.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 1.

 100. Size of dorsal articular depression for the dermal process of pectoral appendage: short (0), long (1).
 > - Newly added by Yan, to distinguish sinolepids from euantiarchs.